vincoss/glut/src/GlutDev/Readme.txt

 +add sn key
 Ensure that request contains 'User-Agent' glut if missing, possible other also Totals, Add Max,Min,Arg
+Store the Run setting into the database

+#ProjectRun
+	ProjectName
+	RunId
+	Threads
+	Count
+	Duraction

 # Nice to have
 Request timeout not implemented